 I would like to survey some themes from Modern Psychoanalysis of the Schizophrenic Patient by Hyman Spotnitz.
 What is it about?
-Well, in the preface he explains that his intention in writing this book was to provide an educational manual to students at “modern” psychoanalytic institutes.
-When I was a student at the New York Graduate School of Psychoanalysis (NYGSP) this book was sacred.
+Well, in the preface he explains that his intention in writing it was to provide an educational manual to students at “modern” psychoanalytic institutes.
+When I was a student at the New York Graduate School of Psychoanalysis (NYGSP) this text was sacred.

 Narcissistic transference is the therapeutic counterpart to the puzzle as to what made narcissistic conditions historically untreatable.
 The etiological part of the puzzle is the explanation of the disturbance, or the period of sustained disturbance in the development of the condition.
 These disturbances were occasioned much earlier in development than those suffered by merely neurotic people.
 Spotnitz, like Melanie Klein, found that treatment of the more severely regressed patients required turning to the earliest of object relations, or in her case, to partial object relations.

 Unlike Klein, Spotnitz does not principally employ “projective identification” and “introjective identification” to describe this crucial point of development.
 Instead he refers to introjection and projection as “egotization of the object” and “objectification of the ego.”
 His reasons for reconceptualizing these processes and the therapeutic repercussions of doing so are central to the philosophy and praxis of modern psychoanalysis.